quanghuy0497/Writing-in-the-Sciences/Unit 08 - Communication with broader audiences/README.md

 	+ You want to quote them
 	+ You need their analogies/descriptions
 	+ You want the scientists to seem like real people
-+ Scientists don't use lay language with other scientists so... you can appear to be a scientist (check your ego at the door)
++ Scientists don't use lay language with other scientists so... you can't appear to be a scientist (check your ego at the door, feel like you can ask stupid questions)
 + **What questions elicited those quotes?**
 	+ What is the significance of this work?
 	+ Who will benefit from this work?